nsankethreddy/GoogleHashcode-2020/README.md

 # Google-Hashcode-2020
 Problem statement given in PDF
-Test files in "input" folder
+Input data files in "input" folder
+Output stored in "output"

 # Scores
 * A - example: 21